0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-overview.md

 <img src="../../imgs/polygon-id-reference-app.png" alt="Polygon ID app as a reference implementation" width="500" align="center" />
 </div>

+>**Note**: Currently, we support only mobile-based apps as wallets.
+The web-based applications and cold-storage wallets are not yet supported.

+>**Note**: Polygon ID Wallet is built using Flutter SDK.
+No other SDK is supported yet.

 ## Features of the Polygon ID Wallet

 The Polygon ID Wallet supports the following features: